AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bcn.md

     + `host_identity_verified`, dummy for the host identified been verified, with a few missing values.

-    + `neighbourhood`, the neighbourhood where the property listed is located.
+    + `neighbourhood`, the neighbourhood of the listing.
 The neighbourhoods, listed in the table `neighbourhoods`, are taken from city or open source GIS files.

     + `zipcode`, the listing’s zipcode.